JakobFrh/DS-ML_Final/READYOU.md

 - **False-Negatives:** This approach might increase the number of false negatives, but the predicted C2 values have a high chance of being actual C2.
 - **Extreme Values:** This strategy is effective because A1 and C2 are the extreme values.
-- **LLM Adjustment:**
-   - Only the C2 values will be kept for the LLM adjustment.
+- **CamemBERT Model Adjustment:** Only the C2 values will be kept for the initial model adjustment.
-   - Ensure any data change in the LLM is supposed to be changed.